seanrcollings/arc/docs/docs/usage/parameters/types/type-middleware.md

 Middlewares fall into a couple of rough categories, and so *arc* uses specific terms to refer to them.

 - **Validator**: A middleware that checks the value against some condition.
 It raises an exception if the condition is not met, and otherwise it returns the original value
-- **Transform**: A middleware that modifies the value and returns it.
+- **Transformer**: A middleware that modifies the value and returns it.
-- **Middleware**: Anything that does not fall into the two above categories
+- **Observer**: A middleware that just analyzes the type, but won't every raise an error / manipulate it

 These terms will be used throughout the rest of this page.